davecheney/godoc2md/examples/martini/README.md

     URLWith([]string) string
 }</pre>

-Route is an interface representing a Route in Martini&#39;s routing layer.
+Route is an interface representing a Route in Martini's routing layer.